 Red Velvet Cake

-- Mix the buttermilk and vinegar and set aside.½ cup buttermilk, ½ tsp vinegar
+- Prep: Preheat oven to 350 degrees.
+Line a 9x13 baking sheet.
+Mix the buttermilk and vinegar and set aside.½ cup (120g) buttermilk, ½ teaspoon (3g) vinegar

-- In a large bowl, mix well the flour, cocoa powder, baking soda, and salt.
-These are your dry ingredients.
-Set aside.1.25 cups all-purpose flour, 1 tbsp cocoa powder, ½ tsp baking soda, ½ tsp salt
+- Mix Dry Ingredients: In a large bowl, whisk the flour, cocoa powder, baking soda, and salt together.
+Set aside.1.25 cups (156g) all-purpose flour, 1 tablespoon (5g) cocoa powder, ½ teaspoon (2g) baking soda, ½ teaspoon (3g) salt

 Cream Cheese Frosting